-IBM continued to contract for defined renewable energy purchases above and beyond the renewable electricity supplied in our overall contracts in Australia, Austria, Belgium, Denmark, Finland, Germany, Italy, Japan, Netherlands, Sweden, Switzerland, the United Kingdom and the United States in 2013.
-We added 2,178 MWh of wind-generated electricity in India in 2013.
-These purchases enable 33 percent of IBM's locations with data centers, IT labs, and/or product development labs and over 40 percent of its cloud data centers to source some or all of their electricity from renewable generation sources.
+IBM continued to contract for defined renewable energy purchases above and beyond the renewable electricity supplied as part of the grid mix in Australia, Austria, Belgium, Denmark, Finland, Germany, Ireland, Italy, Japan, Netherlands, Spain, Sweden, Switzerland, the United Kingdom and the United States in 2014.
+In addition, three on-site solar photovoltaic systems with capacities of 780, 50 and 40 megawatts, respectively, generate electricity for our consumption at the following IBM locations: Littleton, Massachusetts; Zurich, Switzerland; and New Delhi, India.
+We also have a 480-megawatt geothermal heating/cooling system at IBM Zurich.
+As the result of these purchases and systems, approximately 33 percent of IBM's locations with data centers, IT and product development labs, and 28 percent of our cloud data centers, currently source some or all of their electricity from renewable-generation sources.

-- Three facilities in Europe have co-generation/tri-generation systems which provide 10-20 percent of our electricity use at these facilities, as well as heating and cooling to support building operations.
+IBM also endeavors to incorporate co-generation or tri-generation systems on an individual location basis.
+Three facilities in Europe have co-generation/tri-generation systems that provide 10-20 percent of facility electricity use, as well as heating and cooling, to support building operations.

 In December 2014, IBM commissioned a one-megawatt fuel cell to provide electricity to IBM's data center in Connecticut.
 The system is delivering more than 8.5 million kWh per year, beginning in 2015.
 The fuel cell will reduce IBM's expenses for the electricity it purchases while lowering the associated CO2 emissions by over 600 metric tons per year.

 New renewable electricity procurement goal